 We’ve all said something to a friend, family member, or spouse that was met with an unpleasant facial expression.
 That person didn’t have to say a word, but they told a story with their face.
 It’s not just facial expressions, either.
 Us humans say a lot more with our bodies than we give ourselves credit for.

 There are plenty of nonverbal cues similar to a closed off posture that are communicating either negatively or positively to your partner without any words being exchanged.
 Be more conscious and thoughtful about how your body expresses your feelings.
 The importance of effective nonverbal husband and wife communication cannot be underlined enough.
 To say the least, it can be a major pivot in de-escalating a lot of conflicting situations.

 Making dinner.
 Going to the grocery store.
 Taking out the garbage.
 Going on an ice cream run for your pregnant wife.

 All of these aren’t things that you say; they are things that you do that show your spouse that you care about them.
 In doing these small and thoughtful acts, you are communicating your love for them without saying much at all.
-When we talk about importance of communication in relationships, such physical acts go a long way for couples who may not be that great with verbal communication.
+When we talk about the importance of communication in relationships, such physical acts go a long way for couples who may not be that great with verbal communication.

 The phrase “actions speak louder than words” fits appropriately with this form of communication.
-You could tell your wife you love her until you’re blue in the face, but it won’t resonate as much as cleaning the house or changing the oil in her car.
+You could tell your wife you love her until you’re blue in the face, but it may not resonate as much as cleaning the house or changing the oil in her car.
 You could shower your husband with compliments, but making dinner for him, is maybe even more powerful than an “I love you”.

 Communication is essential to any successful marriage, but you can’t rely on just one of the three ways listed above.
 It will take a good balance of the trio to show your spouse how much they mean to you as time passes.